Hounfor/OldtimerPack/README.md

 PLG-1N:

-It's found in about the same place as the Victor models A and A1, but has a slightly lower chance of appearing.
+It's found in about the same places as the Victor models A and A1, but has a slightly lower chance of appearing.
 The entire 'mechs and parts for assembly can be found on the markets of the Liao and Davion Houses.

 Now about features.